Phosphorus in Pregnancy – Importance, Daily Intake & Food Sources

 Phosphorus Deficiency During Pregnancy

 A deficiency of phosphorus is denoted as hypophosphatemia.
-Hypophosphatemia arises when phosphorus volumes in your blood fall too low.
+Hypophosphatemia arises when phosphorus volumes in your blood fall too low (4).
 This causes your energy to drop.
 It can lead to fatigue, muscle weakness, and low tolerance to exercise.
 Insufficient phosphorus concurring with dropped levels of calcium and vitamin D can lead to weakened and softer bones over extended periods of time.
 It can cause muscle and joint pain.
 Phosphorus levels are firmly controlled by the body.
 Very low levels could be a sign of some other disorder like diabetes.
-Certain medications can be inhibitors of phosphorous absorption in the body, like insulin, antacids, anticonvulsants, corticosteroids, and ACE inhibitors.
+Certain medications can be inhibitors of phosphorus absorption in the body, like insulin, antacids, anticonvulsants, corticosteroids, and ACE inhibitors.

-What Are Phosphorus Rich Food Sources?
+What Are Phosphorus-Rich Food Sources?

 - A cup of plain yoghurt contains 306 mg